Living. Holistic. Care.

 • Speech problems

 Ehrlichiosis is a term that describes several different bacterial diseases, one of which is anaplasmosis.
 The clinical presentations of ehrlichiosis and anaplasmosis are the same.
-Symptoms include sudden high fever, fatigue, muscle aches and headache.
+Symptoms include sudden high fever, fatigue, muscle aches, and headache.
 The disease can be mild or life-threatening.
 Severely ill patients can have low white blood cell count, low platelet count, anemia, elevated liver enzymes, kidney failure, and respiratory insufficiency.
 Ehrlichiosis/anaplasmosis is often suspected in a patient who does not respond well to treatment for Lyme disease.

 A fascinating occurrence is that these coinfections want to be the lead infection and present their symptoms first and foremost, actually pushing Lyme symptoms into the background.
 The symptoms that a person suffering from Lyme disease reports are often the symptoms of coinfections.